Miles Simon

-Miles Julian Simon (born November 21, 1975) is an American basketball coach and former player who is the head coach for the South Bay Lakers of the NBA G League.
+Miles Julian Simon (born November 21, 1975) is an American former basketball player who is a college basketball announcer for ESPN.
+As a player, Simon was the Most Outstanding Player of the 1997 NCAA tournament, leading the Arizona Wildcats to the national championship.
+As a professional, he played briefly in the NBA and then for several domestic leagues around the world.

-College career
+Early life and college career

 Simon was born in Stockholm to an American father and a Norwegian mother.
 He played guard for the University of Arizona Wildcats men's basketball team, where he formed a formidable backcourt duo with future NBA point guard Mike Bibby.
 He was named the Most Outstanding Player in the 1997 NCAA tournament in which Arizona defeated three #1 seeded teams University of Kansas, University of North Carolina, and University of Kentucky in overtime to win the national championship.
 Simon had two 30-point performances during the 1997 NCAA tournament, including the championship game.
 In 2008, he was inducted into the Pac-12 Hall of Honor.

 Professional career

 After college, Simon played five games with the Orlando Magic during the 1999 NBA season.
 He played for two seasons for the Dakota Wizards of the CBA, whom he led to a CBA championship in 2002.
 Simon earned enough awards and honors in 2001–2002 to make him the most decorated player in CBA history.
 He received honors as Player of the Week four times.
 He was named the CBA Newcomer of the Year, the CBA MVP, and the Playoff MVP.
 He also holds the CBA record for most free throws made in a row at 60.